-Unlike some towns, Rootstown isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Rootstown are a mix of both white- and blue-collar jobs.
-Overall, Rootstown is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Rootstown who work in office and administrative support (11.96%), sales jobs (11.12%), and management occupations (7.15%).
+Rootstown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Rootstown is a town of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Rootstown who work in management occupations (12.37%), healthcare (8.46%), and sales jobs (8.35%).

-The percentage of adults in Rootstown who are college-educated is close to the national average for all communities of 21.84%: 17.18% of the adults in Rootstown have a bachelor's degree or advanced degree.
+The percentage of people in Rootstown who are college-educated is somewhat higher than the average US community of 21.84%: 26.59% of adults in Rootstown have at least a bachelor's degree.

-The per capita income in Rootstown in 2010 was $24,975, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
-This equates to an annual income of $99,900 for a family of four.
+The per capita income in Rootstown in 2018 was $30,965, which is upper middle income relative to Ohio and the nation.
+This equates to an annual income of $123,860 for a family of four.
 However, Rootstown contains both very wealthy and poor people as well.

 The people who call Rootstown home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Rootstown residents report their race to be White, followed by Native American.
-Important ancestries of people in Rootstown include Irish, English, Italian, and Polish.
+The greatest number of Rootstown residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Rootstown include German, Italian, Irish, English, and Polish.

 The most common language spoken in Rootstown is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and Spanish.